 - Download the Universal Studios Japan app ahead of time.
 This way, you’re not frantically downloading it when trying to do your Area Entry Ticket or set up your Power-Up Band.

-- Buy your Power-Up Band along the walkway when walking into or inside the land (avoid the one by the pipe entrance).
+- Buy your Power-Up Band along the walkway when entering or inside the land (avoid the one by the pipe entrance).

 - Set up your Power-Up Band before going in to start collecting coins immediately.